w3f/PSPs/PSPs/psp-17.md

 This proposal aims to define the standard token in ink! smart contracts, just like [EIP-20](https://github.com/ethereum/EIPs/edit/master/EIPS/eip-20.md) for Ethereum ecosystem.

 ## Importance
-Currently, while there is no standard, every contract will have different signatures.
+Currently, while there is no standard, every contract will have different signature.
 Thus, no interoperability is possible.
 This proposal aims to resolve that by having one **trait**(interface) that shares the same **trait naming** between all implementations, as naming of trait affects the identifiers of functions in this trait.

 ## Implementation